beenotung/ga-island/README.md

     output.pattern = '...'
   },
   fitness: (gene: Gene) => 1, // higher is better
-  doesABeatB: (a: Gene, b: Gene): boolean => true, // default only compare by fitness, custom function can consider both distance and fitness
+  doesABeatB: (a: Gene, b: Gene): boolean => true, // optional, default only compare by fitness, custom function can consider both similarity and fitness
   random: Math.random, // optional, return floating number from 0 to 1 inclusively
 }